yingliu1206/Fraud-detection-In-Health-Care/README.md

 * There is not a significant difference in model performance between using all features and using selected features.
 However, we do observe slightly better performance in some models when using all features.
 * From XGBoost, important features are listed as below to classify the claims.
 ![image](https://github.com/yingliu1206/Fraud-detection-In-Health-Care/assets/71619071/b5c97d8d-f076-413b-b4dd-71ee69bea5f7)
+* The modality rate, outpatient reimbursement, and outpatient deductible show different trends between labels 0 and 1.

 ## Limitations:
 * Dataset：